AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 **Texture Units**

-You probably wondered why the `sampler2D`
+You probably wondered why the `sampler2D` variable is a uniform if we didn't even assign it some value with `glUniform`.
+Using `glUniform1i`, we can actually assign a location value to the texture sampler so we can set multiple textures at once in the fragment shader